prog4biol/pfb2019/README.md

 first_variable = 5
 ```

-Differnt types of data can be assigned to variables, i.e., intergers, floats, and strings.
+Different types of data can be assigned to variables, i.e., integers (1,2,3), floats (floating point numbers, 3.1415), and strings (text).

 For Example:
 ```python